First, all about the author:

 You can interact with your children in an immersion environment using REAL Homeschool Spanish’s easy to follow “Home Educator Tips” and our unique “Idea” sections which give you literally pages of suggestions on how you and your child can use Spanish during your day and throughout the week in a home learning environment / lifestyle.

 Learn how to continue your language-learning journey outside of the initial learning stage.
 Play games with your child… bingo, hangman, create albums, have your child design his/her own board game…These are just a few ways for you to be able to create a personalized language-learning environment in your home.
+What are your children’s interests?
+Incorporate Spanish in to these interests.
+Check out the Free Cultural Resource guide or our monthly blogs on Robust Integration of Spanish learning into your schedules.

 Each Unit is made up of vocabulary clusters with phrases to use to present the material.
 There are 33 Vocabulary clusters and 15 Idea sections each with 3-4 pages or more of suggested activities.

 The curriculum also comes with a Planning Guide and Daily Planning Chart to show you how to integrate language learning into your own family’s educational journey.
+See image below.

 Click here for a sample of the activity book.